bkuhn/talks/ATO-2015/gpl-business.markdown

 > aforementioned goal.
 Copyleft as a concept is usually implemented in the
 > details of a specific copyright license &hellip; Copyright holders of
 > creative work can unilaterally implement these licenses for their own works
-> to build communities that collaboratively share &amp; improve those
+> to build communities that collaboratively share &amp; improve [them].
-> copylefted creative works.

 <span class="fitonslide"> <p align=right> &mdash; Definition of copyleft from
 copyleft.org </p> </span>